husseinjahan/learndjabngo/README.md

-# learndjabngo
+# Learn django

-learn django by creating sample projectss from sjango site and other tutorial sites
+Learn django by creating sample projects from django site and other tutorial sites